content-left-bg.png

 Autism Queensland Information for children, adults and families with Autism Spectrum Disorder (ASD) to make a positive difference in their lives through choice and opportunity.

-Deaf Services For information to enhance services and programs for Deaf and hard of hearing adults and children.
+Deaf Connect For information to enhance services and programs for Deaf and hard of hearing adults and children.

 Down Syndrome Association of Queensland Inc Information for families to support, advocate and empower people with Down syndrome in order for them to be valuable and contributing members of their local and global communities.